 The University of Aberdeen supports a wide variety of sports bursary and scholarships schemes.
 These schemes are available to support elite student athletes seeking to combine academic and sporting excellence during their time at university.

-The most common award is our Sports Bursary, sponsored by the Development Trust, which offers an exciting package of financial and wrap-around support for high-performing athletes in any sporting discpline.
+The most common award is our Sports Bursary, sponsored by the Development Trust, which offers an exciting package of financial and wrap-around support for high-performing athletes in any sporting discipline.

 In addition to the Sports Bursary scheme, we also offer two major sports scholarships, and a number of other stand-alone awards.

-Full details of all these awards are included below.
+Full details of all the awards are included below.

 - Development Trust Sports Bursary